processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## update

-Update the given module, or use the keyword: all
+Update the given module

+To update all the possible modules, use `all`.

 __Arguments:__